x64nik/blog/posts/argocd-pr-deployments.md

           secretName: github-token
           key: token
         labels:
-        - preview-ready # Triggers only when PR is labled as preview-ready
+        - preview-ready # Triggers only when PR is labeled as preview-ready
       requeueAfterSeconds: 60
   template:
     metadata: